 - (1) 67% or more of the Fund's shares present at such meeting, if the holders of more than 50% of the Fund's outstanding shares are present in person or by proxy; or - (2) More than 50% of the Fund's outstanding shares.

-The Adviser also serves as the investment adviser to The Jensen Quality Growth Fund Inc., an open-end mutual fund.
+The Adviser also serves as the investment adviser to The Jensen Quality Growth Fund Inc., an open-end mutual fund, and the Jensen Quality Growth ETF, an exchange-traded fund.

 Portfolio Managers